rlaneth/figment-fusion/README.md

   contributors of the library ([issue #277][diffusers-issue-schedulers] at the Diffusers project).

-- **Negative prompts**
-  Not present in the latest release of Diffusers.
-However, it may be implemented in the near future ([pull request #549][diffusers-pull-negative-prompt] at the Diffusers project).

 - **Image-to-image and inpainting**
   Not yet implemented because it has not been decided how to build a practical image-to-image and inpainting user interface that can be embedded in the